tomjoht/tomjoht.github.io/_restapicourse/docapis_analyze_json.md

 ]
 ```

-Objects often contain arrays in the value part of the key-value pair:
+Objects can contain arrays in the value part of the key-value pair:

 ```
 {